PRMG 150 S Pine Island Road, Suite 416, Plantation, FL 33324 | email@example.com Florida License: LO3563 | California License: 1478294

 Partial Claim – Your lender may be able to help you obtain a one-time payment from the FHA Insurance Fund to bring your mortgage current, if you qualify:

-2) You are able to begin making full mortgage payments again.
+You may qualify if you are able to begin making full mortgage payments again.

 When your lender files a Partial Claim on your behalf, the U.S. Department of Housing & Urban Development will pay your lender the amount necessary to bring your mortgage current.
 You must execute a Promissory Note and a Lien will be placed on your property until the note is fully paid.
 The note is interest-free and is due when you pay off the first mortgage, or when the property is sold.